SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/authoring/working_with_teams.md

 1. Share the generated document
 1. Annotate (e.g., edit with tracked changes or highlight) the corrections

+### Ask the stakeholder to directly edit the document for some formatting changes

+Sometimes it may be more helpful to ask the stakeholder to directly edit the template (to make proposed formatting changes that don't directly involve variables) than to try to interpret their requests.

+1. Download the templates from the Docassemble package or playground
+1. Send the templates to the user in an email, with instructions to ignore anything inside curly brackets
+1. When you get the documents back, use Word's "compare documents" feature to make sure they didn't accidentally change something they weren't supposed to change
+1. Run the edited template through the [ALDashboard's](https://github.com/SuffolkLITLab/docassemble-ALDashboard) Validate DOCX Template tool to catch any syntax errors the client introduced.

+### Ask the stakeholder to directly edit the language of the interview on GitHub

+Sometimes, you can train the stakeholder to make direct edits of the interview's YAML on GitHub and propose the change as a pull request.
+This can cut back on issues with understanding and interpreting feedback, but requires careful review by the developer and a brave stakeholder.

+If you do take this approach, you'll need to set aside time to do a brief training for the client.
+Record yourself walking the client through a simple edit.

+Make sure that the client has a firm timeline to make their edits (such as 7 days) and that you do not need to edit any of the documents at the same time.

 ### Ask the decision maker to triage feedback